What is a 1031 Exchange?

+What is a 1031 Exchange?**

 Free One-Hour Consultation

 With over 20 years’ experience working with 1031 Exchanges, complex real estate investments, securitized real estate, and tax planning strategies, Real Estate Transition Solutions is one of few fully-integrated 1031 Exchange companies in the Pacific Northwest.
 Our team of dedicated Exchange professionals will help you select and acquire suitable 1031 Exchange properties that seek to meet both your financial and lifestyle objectives.

 Tax-deferred exchanges can be applied in many situations depending on an owner’s investment objectives.
 IRC 1031 Exchanges are a very effective tool to allow owners to reposition their properties so that their real estate investments match their current financial and lifestyle objectives.
-If you are interested in learning more about opportunities resulting from tax-deferred exchanges and the various replacement property options available to meet both your financial and personal lifestyle objectives, you can call us at 206-686-2211 or email email@example.com.
-We are available to discuss your specific objectives and strategize as to how your portfolio can be positioned to meet your goals.
+If you are interested in learning more about 1031 Exchange tax-deferral options, you can call us at 206-686-2211 or email firstname.lastname@example.org.
+We are available to discuss your specific objectives and strategize as to how your portfolio can be positioned to help meet your goals.